(Den norske versjonen finner du her.)

 The Queen gave birth to a daughter, Louise Augusta, in 1771.
 Her hubby (and cousin), King Christian VII, acknowledged paternity, but everyone still knew that it was Strunsee who was the biological father.
 The similarity between the Princess and Struensee was striking, which historians still agree on today.

 Struensee gained considerable political power through controlling the mentally ill King Christian VII, but this did not go down unnoticed.
 On January 17th, 1772, a coup was staged against Struensee, whom was arrested and sentenced to death.

 Queen Caroline Mathilde was also arrested, and the marriage with King Christian VII was dissolved.
-Caroline Mathilde was also to be executed, but that upset her brother, King George III of Great Britain, whom threatened with war.
+Caroline Mathilde was also to be executed, but that upset her brother, King George III of Great Britain, and thus England and Denmark were on the precipice of war.
 (See?
 All the Royals are frigging’ related!
 Of course King George III and King Christian VII were also cousins.
 Family feud much?)
 War was avoided by sparing the de-crowned Queen’s life, and she was instead banished from the country.
 Caroline Mathilde never saw her children again and died during an epidemic of scarlet fever in 1775 in Hanover, Germany, only 23 years old.

 King Christian VII replied when he was informed about his ex-Queen’s passing: “What a shame – she had such nice legs.”